TechonomicsInc/equinox/README.md

 Equinox is built on, and deals with, adapters.
 Adapters are little functions that can intercept the message parsing proccess.
-This allows you to completely take over the parser stages or use the shipped stuff.
+This allows you to completely take over the parser stages or use the shipped stuff as a "drop-in core replacement".
+It's all up to you.

 Example to ignore messages from other bots:
 ```go